ffund/run-my-experiment-on-geni-blog/2017-03-21-channel-planning-in-802-11-understanding-the-effect-of-nearby-networks.md

 In the display, nodes that are available are shown as blue or green squares; nodes that are not available are shown as red squares.
 You can find out the name of a node by clicking on it, and then looking at the "Info" panel on the left.
 Use this information to make substitutions in the instructions, replacing unavailable nodes (if any; shown as red squares) with nearby available nodes that have Atheros 9xxx cards.

-If you are using the WITest testbed, you can alternatively use:

-* node16, node17, node18 as the first network, with node16 as the AP
-* node23, node24, node25 as the second network, with node23 as the AP

 ### Prepare the testbed - outdoor testbed on ORBIT

 Follow these instructions if you are using the outdoor testbed at ORBIT.
-If you are using WITest, skip to the next section.

 At your reserved time, SSH into